zgelzer/semileptonic/examples/README.md

 One may see that the fit parameter results from low-energy simulations accurately predict the high-energy simulations.

-5. Remove NNLO **fit parameters** (see [params.py](../settings/params.py) for more information), run chiral fit, and plot in the same range as that of Step 4.
-If desired, reinstate NNLO fit parameters after NLO fitting is complete.
+5. **Remove** NNLO **fit parameters** and generic discretization effects (see [params.py](../settings/params.py) for more information), run chiral fit, and plot in the same range as that of Step 4.
+If desired, reinstate these terms after NLO fitting is complete.
     ```
     $ sed -i "/width_NNLO/s/^/#/g" settings/params.py
+    $ sed -i "/params\['D/s/^/#/g" settings/params.py
     $ ./chifit.py -d B2K -f perp -c -C -H -s chiral_NLO -p -l 0.8,2.0,100
     $ sed -i "/width_NNLO/s/^#//g" settings/params.py
+    $ sed -i "/params\['D/s/^#//g" settings/params.py
     ```
-One may see (by comparing with results from Step 2) that the chiral fit parameters have roughly stabilized as early as NLO (at least for these particular datasets).
+One may see, by comparing with results from Step 2, that the chiral fit parameters have roughly stabilized as early as NLO (at least for these particular datasets) and that generic discretization effects are minimal.

 6. **Combine** *f_parallel* and *f_perpendicular* to obtain vector form factor *f_+*, and plot in a typical *q^2* range (in GeV^2 units).
 One should load